 \subsection{Few-shot Classification}

-We assess the impact of \genie{} compared to other forms of augmentation in a number of few-shot classification scenarios, where the model has to learn only from the samples contained in the ($N$-way, $K$-shot) support set and infer on the query set.
+We assess the impact of \genie{} compared to other augmentations in a number of few-shot classification (FSL) scenarios, where the model has to learn only from the samples contained in the ($N$-way, $K$-shot) support set and infer on the query set.
 Note that this corresponds to an inference-only FSL setting where a pretraining stage on an abundant dataset is discarded.
-The goal is to assess how well the model can benefit from the augmented data samples while keeping the original $N\times K$ samples intact.
+The goal is to assess how well the model can benefit from the augmentations while keeping the original $N\times K$ samples intact.

 \textbf{Datasets.} We conduct our few-shot experiments on two most commonly adopted few-shot classification datasets: \textit{mini-}Imagenet \citep{Ravi2017OptimizationAA} and \textit{tiered-}Imagenet \citep{ren2018metalearning}. \textit{mini-}Imagenet is a subset of ImageNet \citep{deng2009imagenet} for few-shot classification.
 It contains $100$ classes with $600$ samples each.
-We follow the predominantly adopted settings of \cite{Ravi2017OptimizationAA, chen2019a} where we split the entire dataset into $64$ classes for training, $16$ for validation and $20$ for testing. \textit{tiered}-Imagenet is a larger subset of ImageNet with $608$ classes and a total of $779,165$ images, which are grouped into $34$ higher-level nodes in the \textit{ImageNet} human-curated hierarchy.
+We follow the predominantly adopted settings of \citep{Ravi2017OptimizationAA, chen2019a} where we split the entire dataset into $64$ classes for training, $16$ for validation and $20$ for testing. \textit{tiered}-Imagenet is a larger subset of ImageNet with $608$ classes and a total of $779,165$ images, which are grouped into $34$ higher-level nodes in the \textit{ImageNet} human-curated hierarchy.
 This set of nodes is partitioned into $20$, $6$, and $8$ disjoint sets of training, validation, and testing nodes, and the corresponding classes form the respective meta-sets.